theofil/dscout/README.md

 The 40 MHz scouting, is a novel CMS R&D project, having as ambition to bypass the present architectural limitations enabling the recording of ALL of the collision events without the need of a trigger-accept, at a price of reduced resolution on the recorded “pictures”.
 In a pilot run during 2018, the 40 MHz scouting system recorded for first time collision and cosmic rays data.
 In this first test-run, only the Muon subsystem of the CMS detector participated in the scouting.
 The full blown production-level system is envisioned to be ready for [phase-II](https://project-hl-lhc-industry.web.cern.ch/content/project-schedule) (>2027).
 Further pilot test-runs are scheduled for [Run 3](https://lhc-commissioning.web.cern.ch/lhc-commissioning/schedule/LHC-long-term.htm).

-## This project is about ...
-analyzing the first-ever-recorded scouting data @40MHz(!) and searching for regularities and irregularities therewithin.
-The size of the sample could  easily become unmanageable (**big data**) if not smart slicing and selection is applied.
-Industrial standards in terms of computational tools will be used for the analysis of the 2018 scouting data.

 ##  Plan
 * Analyze triggerless 40MHz scouting data recorded in 2018